Aux-Think: Exploring Reasoning Strategies for Data-Efficient Vision-Language Navigation: Experimental Results

 \subsection{Implementation Details}

 \textbf{Model training.} We use NVILA-lite 8B \cite{liu2024nvila} as the base pretrained model, which consists of a vision encoder (SigLIP \cite{tschannen2025siglip}), a projector, and an LLM (Qwen 2 \cite{bai2025qwen2}).
 We use supervised finetuning (SFT) to train our VLN model from stage 2 of NVILA-lite, as it has finished visual language corpus pre-training.
 Our model is trained with 8 NVIDIA H20 GPUs for one epoch (around 60 hours), with a learning rate of 1e-5.
-In addition, we also try reinforcement fine-tuning, referring to Appendix \ref{sec:rl}.

 \textbf{Action design.} The action space is designed into four categories: move forward, turn left, turn right, and stop.
 The forward action includes step sizes of 25 cm, 50 cm, and 75 cm, while the turn actions are parameterized by rotation angles of 15$^\circ$ , 30$^\circ$ , and 45$^\circ$ .
 This fine-grained design allows for more precise and flexible control, which is critical in complex environments.